n8n-io/n8n-docs/docs/hosting/configuration/environment-variables/binary-data.md

 ---
-title: Managing binary data
+title: Binary data environment variables
-description: Environment variables to customize binary data storage modes and paths.
+description: Customize binary data storage modes and paths with environment variables for your self-hosted n8n instance.
 contentType: reference
+tags:
+  - environment variables
 hide:
   - toc
+  - tags
 ---

-# Managing binary data
+# Binary data environment variables

 By default, n8n uses memory to store binary data.
 Enterprise users can choose to use an external service instead.
 Refer to [External storage](/hosting/scaling/external-storage/) for more information on using external storage for binary data.